 When all pages of your site have versions optimised for AMP, your content itself will have more room to impact your search rankings.

 When you enter a query on Google and the first result appears in a box on the top of the page, you have encountered a featured snippet.
 Though many people assume this information is provided directly by Google, a third-party website is always responsible.
 Google simply chooses the most credible source and displays it upfront as a quick and accurate answer.
+This is also the case with the answers in the People Also Ask box.

 Landing a featured snippet is an arduous process, but the benefits are clear.
 Your website will be viewed as a top authority in its field.